Your First 3 Steps To Success As A New Comedian

 If you want to be more precise, virtually any comedian on a televised stand-up comedy program will generate an average of 18 seconds or more of audience laughter each performing minute.
 That’s because…

-If you cannot generate the level of audience laughter that I have just described, you can pretty much exclude yourself from any sort of performances beyond the opening act level, much less landing any sort of TV appearances.
+If you cannot generate the level of audience laughter I just described, you can pretty much exclude yourself from any sort of performances beyond the opening act level — much less landing any sort of TV appearances.

-Please note that what I have just described is 100% verifiable by simply reviewing previously televised stand-up comedy performances (from any year or genre) on YouTube.
-You need only note the time on the video player and simply count the number of laughs generated each minute.
+Please note that what I’ve just described is 100% verifiable by simply reviewing previously televised stand-up comedy performances (from any year or genre) on YouTube.
+You need only note the time on the video player and count the number of laughs generated each minute.

-Knowing the goal is very important to understand on a production level as well.
-Consider this – pro comedians have an average of 42 seconds or less per minute to generate the 4-6 laughs per minute needed (or 18+ seconds of laughter) each performing minute.
+Knowing the goal is also important to understand on a production level.
+Consider this — pro comedians have an average of 42 seconds or less per minute to generate the 4–6 laughs per minute needed (or 18+ seconds of laughter) each performing minute.

-If you want to be more precise, you are talking about using an average of just 50-75 words per minute to generate the laughter levels I have described that are needed to move forward professionally or get on TV as a stand-up comedian.
+If you want to be more precise, you’re talking about using an average of just 50–75 words per minute to generate the laughter levels I’ve described — which are needed to move forward professionally or get on TV as a stand-up comedian.

-What I have described is not difficult if you approach the production of stand-up comedy material from a talking live in person aspect as opposed to a “writing” perspective.
+What I’ve described is not difficult if you approach the production of stand-up comedy material from a talking-live-in-person aspect — as opposed to a “writing” perspective.

 Which brings me directly to the next step…